arcorion/paycon/README.md

 ## Installation/Requirements

 To install, you can either clone this package or just download the paycon.py file.
-Usage is typically:
+Usage is typically something like:

-    python paycon.py
+    python paycon.py 40000

     or

-    python3 paycon.py
+    python3 paycon.py 30

     or

-    ./paycon.py
+    ./paycon.py -w 20 -t h 18

 If running on a Linux system, you'll need to make the program executable.